miguitarra/PyFAcc-SCF/README.md

 # CPU/GPU acceleration of SCF module
-This repository contains the code produced during a Project in Practice at the University of Copenhagen in collaboration with Molecular Quantum Solutions (MQS) during the Spring block of 2025.
+This repository contains the code produced during a Project in Practice and a later MSc Thesis project at the University of Copenhagen in collaboration with Molecular Quantum Solutions (MQS) from April 2025 to May 2026.

 ---